cra-ros-pkg/robot_localization/test/README.md

 	1. Using automated scripts
 	The script files are placed in the /test folder of robot localization.
-	Go to the test folder path and run the shell scripts provided that you have downloaded the git source code explained above.
+	Run the test cases as follows:-
+	# Goto workspace path and set the source accordingly.
+	cd ~/rl_ws
-	Do not forget to source the install "source install/setup.bash" For example:-
+	Note: Do not forget to source the install "source install/setup.bash"

+	./src/robot_localization/test/robot_localization_test_cases.sh   -> to run all other test cases except bag related test cases
+	./src/robot_localization/test/test_ekf_localization_node_bag1.sh -> to run the bag1 ekf test case
+	./src/robot_localization/test/test_ekf_localization_node_bag2.sh -> to run the bag2 ekf test case
+	./src/robot_localization/test/test_ekf_localization_node_bag3.sh -> to run the bag3 ekf test case
+	./src/robot_localization/test/test_ukf_localization_node_bag1.sh -> to run the bag1 ukf test case
-	./robot_localization_test_cases.sh -> to run all other test cases except bag related test cases ./test_ekf_localization_node_bag1.sh -> to run the bag1 ekf test case With bag related scripts, multiple terminals will be opened, check the terminal on which bag is playing.Once is bag stoped, chekck the terminal on which launch.py is running, you will see, test cases are passing after pressing ctrl+c.
+	./src/robot_localization/test/test_ukf_localization_node_bag2.sh -> to run the bag2 ukf test case
+	./src/robot_localization/test/test_ukf_localization_node_bag3.sh -> to run the bag3 ukf test case

+	With bag related scripts, multiple terminals will be opened, check the terminal on which bag is playing.Once bag is stoped, check the terminal on which launch.py is running, you will see, test cases are passing after pressing ctrl+c.

 	2. Using launch files independently
 	Below are the steps to run the test case independently using launch files.